-We receive enquiries from the UK and often from around the world, from people who feel that God is stirring something in them to do with mission.
+We receive enquiries from the UK and often from around the world, from people who feel that God is stirring something in them to do cross-culturally.
 They want to be obedient to his calling but often don’t know how to go about finding opportunities.

-When someone expresses an interest in short-term mission with WEC, what happens next?
+When someone expresses an interest in short-term placement with WEC, what happens next?

 I walk that person through the screening process, step by step.
 This includes sending them various forms (application form, health screening, references: that kind of thing), setting up interviews, and arranging orientation and training weekends.
 I’m also available to answer any and all questions that may arise.
 If I don't know the answer, I find out!